microsoft/trident/docs/How-To-Guides/View-Trident's-Background-Log.md

 | `module`  | String | Rust module path.                                 |
 | `file`    | String | Source file where the log was generated.          |
 | `line`    | u32    | Line number where the log was generated.          |

+## Logs from Past Servicing
+In addition to the full Trident log file from the current servicing, the user can also view the logs from any **past** servicing executed by Trident.
+These logs are persisted from the MOS or old runtime OS to **the directory adjacent** **to the datastore** in the updated runtime OS.

+After each servicing, the full Trident log is persisted to a file named `trident-<servicing_type>-<timestamp>.log`, where the timestamp corresponds to the time when the log was persisted to the updated runtime OS.